elhoyos/toggles_package/extraction/R/categories.md

   - Lifetime of RELEASE and OPS toggles distribute similarly.
     **Statistically different?
 See Kaplan-Meier analysis below**
   - OPS toggles are removed earlier than RELEASE toggles
-  - In general, EXPERIMENT toggles are removed sooner than other categories of toggles

 ## Survival time of removed toggles per category